-Easy Chicken Dinner
+Easy Chicken Dinner Recipe

 This is a one of our favorite go-to easy chicken dinners.
 It’s quick, easy, and is a great option for those nights that you don’t know what to make for dinner.
-Crispy on top and creamy in the center, it’s a real comfort dish, and even better the next day if you have leftovers…we rarely do!
+Crispy on top and creamy in the center, it’s a real comfort dish, and even better the next day if you have leftovers…but we rarely do!

 The ingredients in this delicious chicken bake are easy to keep on hand.
 I always keep extra Stove Top stuffing mix and canned creamed soup on hand to make this recipe at a moment’s notice.
 I also keep plenty of frozen chicken breasts in the freezer.
 I can whip this together and have it ready to go into the oven in a flash.
 After you make this easy chicken dinner casserole a few times, it’ll become as quick and easy for you to make, too!